 - Conditions enabling citizens and patients to increase the quality of their individual data, with adequate means such as the HDIs and community curators.

 - Conditions of ‘MUST share, always’ to legally authorized data users.
 Sharing should take place without personal consent and without opt-out possibility; shared data should be fully anonymized.
-This should be limited to Personal Health Emergencies of International Concerns (PHEIC) defined by the WHO.
+This should be limited to Public Health Emergencies of International Concerns (PHEIC) defined by the WHO.

 - Conditions of ‘MUST share, by default’ to legally authorized (e.g. authorities) and predefined list of agreed data users (e.g. specified list of healthcare providers).
 Sharing should take place without personal consent while opt-out should be possible.
 Shared data should typically be anonymized, except for well defined purposes such as clinical care where data should be fully identifiable.